IHE/ITI.PCF/input/pagecontent/issues.md

 ### Open Issues and Questions

 - [PCF_18: Advanced required sensitivity codes](https://github.com/IHE/ITI.PCF/issues/18)
-  - In the Advanced is a required subset of ConfidentialityCodes (N, R), and Sensitivity codes (ETH, ETHUD, OPIOIDUD, PSY, SEX, and HIV).
+  - In the Advanced is a required subset of ConfidentialityCodes (N, R), and Sensitivity codes (ETH, ETHUD, OPIOIDUD, PSY, SDV, and HIV).
 Is this enough?
 Is this too many?
 What should be required of the PCF?
 Note that required in the PCF does not mean that a deployment implementation must use all of these codes.
   - There is likely no minimal set that is universally globally required.
 After public comment the current list of Sensitivity Codes that are mandatory is likely to be trimmed.
 Should the sensitivity classifications that are moved out of the mandatory requirement still listed as a useful mention?
 - [PCF_19: Should Basic include agent authored by the Consent](https://github.com/IHE/ITI.PCF/issues/19)
   - The Basic Explicit Option includes the ability for the Consent to identify a list of agents (device, relatedPerson, Practitioner, or Organization) that would be authorized by the Consent.
 This was supported by BPPC, so was considered Basic.
 However this has been identified as an unusual need today and thus would be more appropriate to be in the Intermediate group.
 Please comment on if you find this needed and agree that it should be in Basic, or if this support should be in Intermediate.